car251290/Movie-app/README.md

 Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep state out of the DOM.

+Function and Class Components

+This function is a valid React component because it accepts a single “props” (which stands for properties) object argument with data and returns a React element.
+We call such components “function components” because they are literally JavaScript functions.

+Let’s recap what happens in this example:

+We call root.render() with the <Welcome name="Sara" /> element.
+React calls the Welcome component with {name: 'Sara'} as the props.
+Our Welcome component returns a <h1>Hello, Sara</h1> element as the result.
+React DOM efficiently updates the DOM to match <h1>Hello, Sara</h1>.

 ## JavaScript
  1. HTML to define the content of web pages